murray-phn/help.phnexchange/src/phns/eula.md

 (a) providing Installation Services, Training Services and other support services;

-(b) supporting the End Users’ compliance with this Agreement; and
+(b) supporting the End User's compliance with this Agreement; and

 (c) disabling any unauthorised access to the Software.